Guiding diffusion models to reconstruct flow fields from sparse data: Results and discussion

 The advantage of the supervised baseline stems from its training strategy: the network learns to interpolate missing data points directly from sparse observations.
 This interpolation performs well for large-scale structures but fails to reliably capture small-scale features.
 However, reconstructing high-frequency components is particularly important in turbulent simulations, where dynamics span a wide range of physical scales.
 For this reason, we consider the spectrum error as the central performance metric.

 As is evident from the spectrum errors in Tables~\ref{tab:task7} and \ref{tab:task8}, only the two considered diffusion models are capable of capturing small-scale features.
 E.g., our method features more than $6.4\times$ lower error than the supervised baseline.
 However, the two diffusion approaches behave very differently when considering different amounts of available data.
-In Figure~\ref{fig:rmse_distance_perc}, we plot the RMSE over the 3D reconstruction of 50 samples with Shu et al.'s method and our masked diffusion method together with cubic interpolation.
+In Figure~\ref{fig:rmse_distance_perc}, we plot the RMSE over the 3D reconstruction of 50 samples with Shu et al.'s method and our masked diffusion method (with nearest interpolation) together with direct linear interpolation as a baseline.
+Naturally, a reduced performance can be expected for very low amounts of input data.
+However, the two learned methods vary in their ability to handle the low-data regime.
 We observe that Shu et al.'s method remains mostly constant, with a consistently higher RMSE than our method.
-We see that if the percentage of available data is too low, our method achieves even lower RMSE errors than cubic interpolation, in addition to producing high-frequency content.
+We see that if the percentage of available data is too low, our method achieves even lower RMSE errors than linear interpolation, in addition to producing high-frequency content.
+As a particularly challenging test case, table \ref{tab:task_point1} shows the same metrics for a case with only 0.1\% of sparse input data.
+Masked diffusion is the best at reconstructing the high-frequency components of the spectrum, as shown in Figure \ref{fig:rmse_spectrum_point1} for the challenging 0.1\% data case.
+We include visualizations of several example reconstructions in Appendix \ref{app:extreme}.
+Thus, the proposed method performs very well across the different regimes of data availability, for high percentage cases where linear interpolation and the supervised baseline still produce inaccurate high-wavenumber components, as well as highly sparse scenarios.

 We also study the distributional accuracy of the methods.
 For the 2D experiment, we measure the distribution of the vorticity magnitude of the reconstructed samples, as shown in Figure~\ref{fig:mag_rec}.
 Our method closely approximates the reference's vorticity distribution on the 5\% task, while Shu et al.'s method slightly underestimates the magnitude of the generated samples \cite{shu2023physics}.
 When evaluating the 1.5625\% task, our method also underestimates the vorticity, but gives a better distribution than Shu et al.'s method.